-- 1½ cups warm (105-115 degrees) water, divided
+- 1 1/2 cups warm 105-115 degrees water, divided

-- 1½ tablespoons (2 packets) active dry yeast
+- 1 1/2 tablespoons 2 packets active dry yeast

-- 2 teaspoons sugar, divided
+- 2 teaspoons sugar divided

-- 2 teaspoons salt
+- 2 teaspoons French gray salt

-- Melted butter, for brushing on loaves (optional)
+- Melted butter for brushing on loaves (optional)

-In a small bow, combine ½ cup of the water, the yeast, and 1 teaspoon of the sugar.
+In a small bow, combine 1/2 cup of the water, the yeast, and 1 teaspoon of the sugar.
 Stir just to combine and cover with plastic wrap or a plate.
 Let the mixture stand about 5 minutes or until bubble or foamy.

 In a large mixing bowl or the bowl of heavy-duty mixer or food processor, blend the flour, salt, the remaining 1 teaspoon of sugar, and the yeast mixture.
 Gradually add water, up to the remaining 1 cup, and mix until the dough forms a smooth ball that is not too sticky to handle.
-(If the dough ends up too sticky, add a little more flour.)
+(If the dough ends up too sticky, add a little more Kamut flour.)
 Turn the dough onto a floured surface and knead briefly, until the dough is smooth and elastic.